sghost13/sg-cdk-examples/ec2-with-ssh/README.md

 ### Storage

 The default EBS volume size is 125GB.
 Adjust this in the `blockDevices` configuration within the `createEc2Instance` method.

-### SSH Key

-The deployment uses a predefined public key.
-Replace it with your own by modifying the `createKeyPair` method.

 ### User Data